Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/group-by/tricks.md

 ### Reduce number of threads

-Because each thread use independent hash table, if you lower thread amount it will reduce number of hash tables as well and lower memory usage at the cost of slower query execution.
+Because each thread uses an independent hash table, if you lower thread amount it will reduce number of hash tables as well and lower memory usage at the cost of slower query execution.

 ```sql